Monash-FIT3170/2025W1-Commitment/docs/docs/guide/getting-started.md

 - Import local or remote Git repositories (with optional PAT for private repos)
 - View per-student contribution breakdowns with visual dashboards
 - Use regex filters to refine commit analysis
-- Upload a config file to map multiple contributor emails to one student
+- Upload a configuration file to map multiple contributor emails to one student
 - Generate AI summaries using Gemini
 - Export scaled grading data to CSV for upload to Monash Moodle